bruddog/Tecmo_Super_Bowl_NES_Disassembly/README.md

 Building the game is realtively simple.
 Download the repository.
 From the tools folder copy asm6f_32.exe and place it into the same folder as masterbuild.asm.
 You will also need a master copy of the original rom.
 This goes into the same folder as masterbuild.asm as well.
 It needs to be named TSB.nes.

-Open a DOS command prompt in the same folder as masterbuild.asm and type:
+Open a DOS command prompt in the same folder as master_build.asm and type:

-asm6f_32.exe masterbuild.asm -L
+asm6f_32.exe master_build.asm -L

 This will build the game and give you a complete listing of the game.